DexterInd/GoPiGo3/docs/source/tutorials-basic/buzzer.rst

 ==========

 In this tutorial, we are making a `Grove Buzzer`_ play different musical tones on our `GoPiGo3`_ robot.
-We start off with 3 musical notes and finish by playing the all-known *"Twinkle Twinklle Little Star"* song.
+We start off with 3 musical notes and finish by playing the well-known *"Twinkle Twinklle Little Star"* song.

 ===================
 The code we analyse